wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 The paper also assumes Intel architecture's four-level, radix tree page table, and an MMU that could perform page walks.
 A Page Walk Cache (PWC) may also be present to reduce main memory accesses from the page walk by caching the in-memory translation entries from all levels.

+BabelFish works by assigning processes that are likely to share translation entries (e.g., processes fork()'ed from the same Zygote) with the same CCID (Container Context ID).
+The CCID of the process is stored in a context register that is set by the OS on every context switch.
+TLB entries are also extended with two extra fields: a CCID field that stores the CCID of the processes that may use this translation entry, and an Ownership bit indicating whether the page is privately owned by a process, if set, or shared among processes having the same CCID.